 Pros

-The green powder blend provides the benefits of a vitamin-mineral pill, and more, in one mix with water and drink, daily serving.
+The green powder blend provides the benefits of a vitamin-mineral pill, and more, in on daily serving.
 It has good levels of most vitamins and minerals although lacks Vitamin D and Iron.

 The serving has multiple ingredients.
 These include: